About Read Tutor Mentor

-- Reading and tutoring volunteers can commit to volunteer one time or make an ongoing commitment and meet with student(s) on a regular basis.
+- Reading and tutoring volunteers can commit to volunteer one time or make an ongoing commitment to meet with student(s) on a regular basis.
 Mentor volunteers must commit longer term.
-Time commitment can be as little as 20-30 minutes at a time.
-We have opportunities for volunteers to work with adults, too.

 Expectations of Volunteers

-- Fulfil Your Commitment: These guys and gals are depending on your to show up.
+- Fulfil Your Commitment: These students and individuals are depending on you to show up.

 - Come Prepared: Whether you are reading, helping with homework, or just hanging out, have a plan before you get there.

-- Be Present: Leave your cell phone in the car (you also can’t take photos for confidentiality reasons).
+- Be Present: Leave your cell phone in the car and commit your full attention to those that you’re mentoring.

-- Be Mindful: Please be mindful of what you say and what you do - these little people are soaking everything you do in!
+- Be Mindful: Please be mindful of what you say and what you do – children especially are soaking up everything you do and say.